 Consider the nature of fog: it obscures and warps, clouding our perception of reality.
 If so, then what is the difference between real and imaginary?
 With the line between the conceptual and the material blurred, the space within the fog functions akin to a dreamscape with heightened possibility.
 Freke confirms that magic is stronger within the fog, probably because it is easier for the power of possibility to affect reality.
-And since feelings hold power, one’s mental or emotional state is probably involved in warping the forms of certain humans implicitly after the fog enveloped them.
+And since feelings hold power, one’s mental or emotional state is probably involved in warping the forms of certain humans enveloped by it.
 Storm Ruler similarly confirms that the fog can restore a magic item’s long-lost power in a specific area because of the memories of souls present there.
 The fog energizes souls in ways that makes the supernatural all too natural.

 As you already know, sorceries are soul arts.
-If the calamity of Boletaria, however, has revitalized souls and strengthened sorcery… maybe this is a calamity that should be preserved…
+If the calamity of Boletaria, however, has vitalized souls and strengthened sorcery… maybe this is a calamity that should be preserved…

 Still, the bare soul is more vulnerable, hence our HP is halved as a phantom.
 Rydell also alludes to the spirit body degrading in the long-term until one simply disappears, and defeated black phantoms can lose soul level.
 The Crestfallen Warrior similarly reveals that remaining as a phantom eventually causes mental decay, losing memories until the spirit itself is reduced to just an ownerless soul lying around.
 While it thus makes sense for Rydell’s black phantom to net us a soul upon defeat, it is odd for a warrior who is supposedly bound to revive at the Nexus for eternity to just waste away.
 However, this Crestfallen Warrior won’t return after being slain either, so it is likely because he has lost heart that his soul lets go of maintaining this form.
-Indeed, normal spirits risk being consumed by such negativity and becoming violent black phantoms, as demonstrated by Ostrava manifesting as one immediately after dying or committing suicide in his profound grief.
+Indeed, normal spirits risk being “corrupted” by such negativity and becoming violent black phantoms consumed by malice, as demonstrated by Ostrava manifesting as one immediately after dying in his profound grief.

 In short, a person has every reason to avoid soul form.
 Thankfully, one can return to life by reinhabiting their body.
 While it is possible for souls to inhabit their rotten remains as seen with the skeletons from the Shrine of Storms, true resurrection requires the corpse to still be fresh enough to return to functionality, the soul presumably healing whatever injuries the body suffered during this process.
 The Crestfallen Warrior’s cut dialogue indicates that this was originally going to be our means to regain our bodies as well.
 By interacting with our bloodstains, we would have retrieved it along with the soul currency we left behind, so long as we didn’t die again — our body apparently completely rotting by that point.
 But in the final game, we can only reconstitute our physical form by turning the spirit body into flesh with the power of Archstones left by bosses or dotting the lands in fragments.
 Once again, with souls revitalized by the fog, anything is possible.